 Finally out of the "terrible twos," many are entering school for the first time and interacting with friends.
 They’re becoming increasingly verbal and able to answer questions and follow directions.
 (Or not: There’s a reason people call them “threenagers.”)

 “Three-year-olds are getting to be more social and have ideas of their own,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”
-“Open-ended toys such as blocks and building toys allow them to explore and discover and carry out their ideas."
+“Open-ended toys such as blocks and building toys allow them to explore, discover and carry out their ideas."

 They are deep in the “I’ll do it myself” phase, so they enjoy things that help them master the fine motor skills that might help them dress themselves, said Marie Conti, the head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.

 To quickly jump to the category you're looking for click on the links below or keep scrolling to see all 44.